neph1/LlamaTale/README.md

 Check the wiki for some instructions: https://github.com/neph1/LlamaTale/wiki

 I try to test before each release, but I'm just one developer.
-If something doesn't work, please rasie an Issue, and I'll try to fix it ASAP.
+If something doesn't work, please raise an Issue, and I'll try to fix it ASAP.

 Features: